scando1993/thingsboard.github.io/smart-metering.md

 ## Smart metering solution overview

-The diagram below identifies data flow and integration points for typical smart metering solution that uses ThingsBoard platform to collect and analyze monitoring data from smart meters.
+The diagram below identifies data flow and integration points for typical smart metering solution that uses Pacificsoft platform to collect and analyze monitoring data from smart meters.

 <br/>

 ![Smart metering solution diagram](/images/iot-use-cases/smart-energy-monitoring.svg)

 You may notice that there are plenty of connectivity options for smart meters: both via direct connection to the cloud and via [Platform Integrations](/docs/user-guide/integrations/).
-The ThingsBoard platform supports industry standard encryption algorithms [(SSL)](/docs/user-guide/mqtt-over-ssl/) and [device credentials](/docs/user-guide/device-credentials/) types (X.509 certificates and access tokens).
+The Pacificsoft platform supports industry standard encryption algorithms [(SSL)](/docs/user-guide/mqtt-over-ssl/) and [device credentials](/docs/user-guide/device-credentials/) types (X.509 certificates and access tokens).
 The collected data is stored in Cassandra - a popular NoSQL database, which is widely recognized for its fault-tolerance and reliability.

-ThingsBoard Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.
+Pacificsoft Rule Engine enables forwarding incoming data to various analytics systems, such as Apache Spark or Hadoop using Kafka or other Message buses.

 ## Learn more